Macr0Nerd/project_dilemma/README.md

 Simulations a more complicated to configure as compared to algorithms.
 You only need to override the `run_simulation` and `process_simulation` methods, but these are incredibly important.

-`run_simulation` returns a `project_dilemma.interfaces.base.SimulationRounds` object that will be used by `process_simulation` to get the results.
+`run_simulation` returns a `project_dilemma.interfaces.base.Simulations` object that will be used by `process_simulation` to get the results.

 For example, the provided standard simulations process the rounds data to calculate scores for each node